 Another social media channel to consider is Twitter.
 With millions of people on this network, you can deliver specific information in a short yet shareable message, along with links in real-time.
 While it may not be as influential as LinkedIn, it can help engage with communities and amplify your brand presence.

-Engagement with your followers is also possible with Twitter.
+Engagement with your followers is also possible on Twitter.
 However, frequency plays a crucial role in getting favorable lead generation results due to the short attention span of search engine crawlers and the continual updates by everyone else in the network.

 Aside from these three networks, there are still other social media channels that B2B marketers can use for lead generation, such as Instagram, Pinterest, and Google+.
 Each platform has its advantages and disadvantages and some will work better than others depending on your company’s industry and positioning.
 So identifying the best ones to support your lead generation goals is crucial to getting the most out of your promotional efforts.